 How do we prioritize transformation initiatives?

-Use a 2×2 matrix plotting business impact (high/low) against implementation complexity (high/low).
-Start with high-impact, low-complexity initiatives — "quick wins" that build organizational confidence and demonstrate ROI.
-Then tackle high-impact, high-complexity initiatives with momentum from early successes.
+Use a 2×2 matrix to compare business impact (high/low) with implementation complexity (high/low).
+Start with initiatives that have high impact and low complexity.

 How do we maintain momentum during a multi-year transformation?